lorenzooaureli/sanger-qc-blast/README.md

 ## License

-MIT License - see LICENSE file for details
+Custom License - No Paid Redistribution (see LICENSE)

 ## Support